James Somerville, 2nd Baron Athlumney: Military career

 Lord Athlumney served firstly in the Prince of Wales's Leinster Regiment (Royal Canadians), before being made extra ADC to the Lord Lieutenant of Ireland (Earl Cadogan).
 He subsequently served in the Coldstream Guards seeing action in the Dongola Expedition in 1896, where he was mentioned in despatches.
 After he retired from the regular army, he was appointed captain in the Kent Artillery Militia on 27 January 1897.
 Following the outbreak of the Second Boer War in late 1899, he again volunteered for active service, leaving Southampton for South Africa on the SS Tantallon Castle in early March 1900.
 In South Africa he served as staff officer to the Military Governor of Pretoria.
 He resigned from the Artillery Militia on 30 April 1902.
 He was appointed a Captain in the Reserve of Officers on 25 July 1902.

 During the First World War, he served as Assistant Provost Marshal of London District.

 Family

 On 30 July 1919 he married Margery Boan, daughter of Henry Boan, at Wellington Barracks, Guards Chapel, Westminster, London, England.

-He died on 8 January 1929, at age 63, at Somerville, County Meath, Ireland, without lawful issue.
-He did however have a son, David Peter (1 March 1919 – 8 August 2001) with Margery's sister Enid.
+He died on 8 January 1929, at age 63, at Somerville, County Meath, Ireland.
 On his death, his Baronies became extinct while his Baronetcy became dormant.

+Lady Athlumney died in July 1946 after drowning in the River Nanny on the family estate.